PrimeSolar/docs/README.md

 ## Contributing

-docs is an open-source project.
+&nbsp;&nbsp;Documents is an open-source project.
 I am committed to a fully transparent development process of the project and appreciate highly any contributions.
-Whether you are helping me fix bugs, proposing new features or spreading the word &mdash; I would love to have you as part of the docs community.
+Whether you are helping me fix bugs, proposing new features or spreading the word &mdash; I would love to have you as part of the Documents community.

-Please refer to our [Contribution Guidelines](https://github.com/FirstSolar/docs/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/FirstSolar/docs/blob/main/CODE_OF_CONDUCT.md) if you're interested in helping.
+&nbsp;&nbsp;Please refer to our [Contribution Guidelines](https://github.com/FirstSolar/docs/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/FirstSolar/docs/blob/main/CODE_OF_CONDUCT.md) if you're interested in helping.

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+&nbsp;&nbsp;This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!

 ## Support